-LumaFusion allows export at both 30fps/60fps (for NTSC countries) and 25fps/50fps (for PAL countries).
+LumaFusion files can be exported at both 30fps/60fps (for NTSC countries) and 25fps/50fps (for PAL countries).
 You can also export at different aspect ratios – including square (1:1) and landscape (16:9).
 So you can create a version for social media and online, and a version for TV.

 KineMaster is a multi-track video editor for both iOS and Android, with the ability to edit both video and audio, add titles, captions and a logo.
-It is also possible to import branded fonts, and it can export at 25 or 30fps, making it suitable for NTSC and PAL settings.
-This makes KineMaster the most advanced video editing app for Android phones and a solid choice for iOS.
+It can export at 25 or 30fps, making it suitable for NTSC and PAL countries, and you can export your projects in landscape, square or portrait.

-Currently it is not possible to export square (1:1) videos from KineMaster, and the free version of KineMaster has a watermark.
+The free version of KineMaster has a watermark.
 The paid version requires a monthly subscription ($US5) or an annual subscription ($US40).
 For detailed user tips and tutorials, visit KineMaster’s website.
 This tutorial will get you started.

 PowerDirector is a multi-track video editor with the ability to edit both video and audio, add titles, captions and a logo.
-It is an alternative to KineMaster.
+It is a good alternative to KineMaster.